 Compensation Payouts for Beauty Treatment Claims

-Compensation payouts for successful beauty treatment negligence claims may depend on up to two different types of loss.
-These losses are general and special damages.
+Compensation payouts for successful beauty treatment negligence claims may depend on up to 2 different types of loss called general and special damages.

-General damages accounts for the physical and psychological harm you have suffered due to negligent actions in a beauty salon.
-This usually covers:
+General damages account for the physical and psychological harm you have suffered due to negligent actions in a beauty salon.
+Special damages cover the financial losses that result from that harm.
+In beauty treatment claims, general damages can cover:

 Guideline Compensation Table